 The card reader allows you to use some of the latest digital storage cards.
 Push the card into the slot and it will appear as a removable device, and can be accessed in the same way as your hard disk (s).
-Make sure you install the card reader driver (see "CardReader" on page 4 - 7).
+Make sure you install the card reader driver (see "Card Reader" on page 4 - 6.

-- MMC (MultiMedia Card) / RSMMC
+- MMC (MultiMedia Card) / RS MMC

 - SD (Secure Digital) / Mini SD / SDHC / SDXC

 - MS (Memory Stick) / MS Pro / MS Duo

-Note: The PC adapters are usually supplied with these cards.
+Note: Some of these cards require PC adapters that are usually supplied with the cards.